sanchilunawat/Bay-Wheels-Bike-Udacity-Project/README.md

 # Bay-Wheels-Bike-Udacity-Project
 Analysis on Bay Wheels Bike Rides

-This Analysis was done around data from 2020 (January - March) and pulled off of the public lyft link: https://www.lyft.com/bikes/bay-wheels/system-data
+This Analysis was done around data from 2020 (January - March) and pulled off of the public lyft link.

 # Dependencies
 Installation requires pandas, numpy, matplotlib, seaborn, and datetime